Updated October 2020, formatting & added detailed information to the reader.

 - Do you feel your family is working as hard as you are?

-- How are your relationships different with your therapist, staff, or teachers at this program vs. being at home?
+- How are your relationships different from your therapist, staff, or teachers at this program vs. being at home?

 - What would you change about this program?